-LVC Volunteers are matched with nearly 90 non-profits in 13 cities stretching from coast to coast of the United States.
-Each LVC Placement City has a regional program manager, local support network, and supporting congregations that are available to offer support and assistance to LVC Volunteers.
-Volunteer houses are located as close as possible to the placement organizations, and the commuting time varies for each Volunteer.
-Some Volunteers live next door to where they serve, some have more than an hour commute on the bus or rail, and other volunteers have a position that requires a car.
+LVC Volunteers are matched with nearly 70 non-profits in multiple cities across the United States.
+Each LVC Region has a program manager, local support network, and supporting congregations that are available to offer assistance to LVC Volunteers.
+Volunteer houses are located as close as possible to the placement organizations, and the commuting time varies.
+Some Volunteers live next door to where they serve, some have more than an hour commute on the bus or rail, and others have a position that requires a car.
 The following are general descriptions of LVC locations, including the year it became a LVC city.

 LVC Placement City since 1979 - Dag Hammarskjöld and Dietrich Bonhoeffer and Emmaus Houses